mcginav/Election_Analysis/README.md

  The analysis of the election show that:
  - There were 369,111 votes cast in the election.
  - The counties were:
-Apahaoe
+-Apahaoe,
-Denver
+Denver,
 Jefferson
-The voter turnout for each county
+-The voter turnout for each county
-Jefferson: 38,855
+-Jefferson: 38,855
-Denver: 306,055
+-Denver: 306,055
-Arapahoe: 24,801
+-Arapahoe: 24,801
-The percentage of votes from each county out of the total count
+-The percentage of votes from each county out of the total count
-Jefferson: 10.5%
+-Jefferson: 10.5%
-Denver: 82.8%
+-Denver: 82.8%
-Arapahoe: 6.7%
+-Arapahoe: 6.7%
-The county with the highest turnout: Denver
+-The county with the highest turnout: Denver